 SECTION 6 FUNDI NG and FINANCE

 DRAFT June 2023

-Revision ion The FUNDING and FINANCE section of

-is subject to amendment by the

-150 rning Board except when voter
+Revision The FUNDING and FINANCE section of the WKRFA Plan is subject to amendment by the WKRFA Governing Board except when vota approval is required by statute.

-approva al is required by statute.
+approva ar is required by statute.

 Revised